 During the COP, we organised with the Global Alliance for the Rights of Nature , NatureRights and Attac France, the International Rights of Nature Tribunal.
 The Tribunal is a unique, citizen-created initiative.
 It gives people from all around the world the opportunity to testify publicly as to the destruction of the Earth — destruction that governments and corporations not only allow, but in some cases encourage.

 Volunteers can explain End Ecocide on Earth’s strategy and invite other organisations to join forces, to sign and promote our petition requesting to include the crime of ecocide to the list of the existing international crimes.

 The ultimate goal

-We are lobbying representatives of member states of the ICC to carry the draft amendments to the ICC assembly and transmit our proposal to the UN Secretary general, Ban Ki-Moon, together with the civil society petition asking for the crime of ecocide to be recognized. .
-This is why we shall continue our lobbying campaign to get as many members states on board as possible before the Revision Conference, and make our wish into a reality.
+We are lobbying representatives of member states of the ICC to carry the draft amendments to the ICC assembly and transmit our proposal to the UN Secretary general, Ban Ki-Moon, together with the civil society petition asking for the crime of ecocide to be recognized.
+The next revision conference already planned will not meet before January 1st 2017.
+This is why we shall continue lobbying throughout the year 2016 to get as many members states on board as possible before the Revision Conference, and make our wish into a reality.